 Tax risk appetite

 The Group manages its tax affairs in a proactive manner that seeks to maximise shareholder value.
 The Group does not enter into artificial arrangements that lack commercial purpose in order to secure a tax advantage.
 The aim is to ensure full compliance with all statutory obligations and as a consequence attempt to minimise risk wherever possible.

 Managing tax risk

 There are a number of factors that affect the Group’s tax risk and these arise both internally and externally.
 Balfour Beatty’s ability to control these factors varies and its internal tax team works to minimise these risks to an acceptable level.
 For example:

 - new and developing tax legislation is monitored and where it is relevant Balfour Beatty participates in consultations issued by the tax authorities.
 When new or changed legislation is announced, the impact on the Group is assessed and active measures are taken to ensure there are adequate processes in place to comply with any change;

 - tax risks in relation to compliance and reporting are managed by meeting regularly with professional advisers, industry groups and the tax authorities to both keep abreast of changes in these areas and to seek information on new systems and software – risk in relation to tax in general is managed by the internal tax team and if a position is uncertain the Group may obtain third-party advice in order to gain clarity or support for a particular stance or approach.

-This approach is supported by an open, honest and positive working relationship with the tax authorities.
+Balfour Beatty’s approach to its tax affairs is supported by an open, honest and positive working relationship with the tax authorities, with regular dialogue.
 Should any dispute arise with regard to the interpretation and application of tax law, the Group is committed to addressing the matter promptly and resolving it in an open and constructive manner.